green-coding-solutions/website/content/blog/blue-angel-ceremony.md

 We’re hopeful that more and more companies will go for this label, and we’d love to see this become the norm, not the exception.

 And if you’re interested in getting certified yourself?
 We’ve been through the process and are happy to help however we can.
+Find out more about [our services here](/services/blauer-engel/)

 Because in the end, **sustainable software isn't just the future — it's already happening**.
 And yep, we still stand by it: **good code is green code**.